This post shows you plants to grow that love full sun!

 6. Verbena

-Perfect for cascading over the edges of window boxes, verbena produces clusters of small, fragrant flowers and thrives in full sun with regular watering.
+This herb is perfect for cascading over the edges of window boxes.
+Verbena produces clusters of small, fragrant flowers and thrives in full sun with regular watering.

 7. Basil